 I hope that you find this information helpful on your journey in overcoming Hashimoto’s!

 P.S.
-You can download a free Thyroid Diet Guide, 10 Thyroid friendly recipes, and the Nutrient Depletions and Digestion chapter of my book.
+You can download a free Thyroid Diet Guide, 10 thyroid-friendly recipes, and the Nutrient Depletions and Digestion chapter of my first book.
 You will also receive occasional updates about new research, resources, giveaways, and helpful information.

 Note: Originally published in February 2015, this article has been revised and updated for accuracy and thoroughness.